alexwlchan/alexwlchan.net/src/about-the-site.md

 and all the site source code is on [GitHub][github].

+I'm also using some icons from [the Noun Project][noun].

 Between the Wayback Machine and my screenshots, I've put together a short visual history of what the site used to look like.
-Feast your eyes on my evolving skills in basic web design.
+Feast your eyes on my evolving skills in web design.

 [jekyll]: https://jekyllrb.com/
 [sass]: https://sass-lang.com/